zheliuyu/kernels-community-dev/CONTRIBUTING.md

 # Contributing <img src="https://github.com/user-attachments/assets/64a652f3-0cd3-4829-b3c1-df13f7933569" width="50" height="50" style="vertical-align:middle;"> to kernels-community

+## Which kernels are accepted?

+We are looking for kernels that are:

+- Useful / Impactful for the community.
+- Have a clear use case.
+- Clearly documented.
+- Extensively tested.
+- Have a good performance compared to the naive PyTorch implementation + torch.compile.

+## How to get your kernel accepted?

+1. Open an issue/feature request with the kernel details, benchmark results and a link to the kernel's source code.
+2. The kernel will be reviewed and accepted or rejected.
+3. If accepted, we will ask you to create a PR, and we will build the kernel and upload it to the Hub.
+We will then add you as a CODEOWNER of the kernel.

 ## Adding a new kernel
 Here is a small breakdown of the steps to add a new kernel: